Scholarships and Assistantship

 Q: Are there particular undergraduate courses required for the MSW program?

 A: Yes.
 The undergraduate education must reflect a sound liberal arts foundation.
 An introductory course in statistics passed with a 'C' or better is also required.
 Incoming MSW students who have not yet successfully completed a course in statistics must do so by the end of the first semester of the MSW program.
-The statistics couse may be taken at any accredited institution of higher education, online or at a community college.
+The statistics course may be taken at any accredited institution of higher education, online, or at a community college.

 Q: How many credit hours are required for the MSW?